ucbrise/clipper/containers/container_implementation.md

     * In the case of strings, the offset list is not relevant and should not be used.

-4. The fourth ZeroMQ message contains the size of the input content, in bytes, as a 64-bit long.
+4. The fourth ZeroMQ message contains the size of the input content, in bytes, as a 32-bit integer.
 This is the size of the content of the fifth ZeroMQ message.

 5. The final ZeroMQ message contains the concatenation of all inputs, represented as a string of bytes.
 This string of bytes should be converted to an array of the type specified by the input header.
  * In the case of primitive inputs (types 0-3), deserialized inputs can then be obtained by splitting the typed array at the offsets specified in the input header.